 citizenM wants to do the right thing for our guests, employees, business partners and the community.
 The citizenM rules provide guidance and define desired attitudes and appropriate behavior within citizenM.
+In 2024, we updated the citizenM Rules and internal training.
 We encourage our employees and stakeholders who have concerns about a (suspected) violation of the citizenM Rules to speak up and share their concerns with us.